ShivankK26/PUSH-Tokens-Telegram-Faucet/README.md

 We welcome contributions from the community.
 Whether you'd like to fix a bug, add a new feature, or improve documentation, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them.
 4. Push your changes to your fork.
 5. Submit a pull request to the main repository.

-We hope you find the PUSH Tokens Telegram Bot useful and enjoy experimenting with PUSH Tokens on the Sepolia testnets!
+We hope you find the PUSH Tokens Telegram Bot useful and enjoy experimenting with PUSH Tokens on the Sepolia testnet!

 ## Contact